danielfett/draft-dpop/main.md

 refresh tokens to the client to which they were issued and that confidential clients authenticate to the authorization server when presenting a refresh token.
-As a result, such refresh tokens are sender-constrained by way of the client ID and the associated authentication requirement.
+As a result, such refresh tokens are sender-constrained by way of the client identifier and the associated authentication requirement.
 This existing sender-constraining mechanism is more flexible (e.g., it allows credential rotation for the client without invalidating refresh tokens) than binding directly to a particular public key.